 ”Personal towels for the bathrooms can be hung on a hanger in your closet.”

 ”You have to address how the house smells.
-I recommend that all of my clients keep Pledge multi-surface spray and/or wipes in kitchen and all bathrooms.
+I recommend that all of my clients keep Pledge multi-surface spray and/or wipes in the kitchen and all bathrooms.
 It smells fantastic, works on all surfaces, and makes for quick clean up.”

 ”Fresh hand/bath towels and pretty soap dispensers can be kept in a plastic tub out of sight.
 Before showings, swap them with your daily use ones and then swap them back after showing.
 The towels and dispensers never get used, so they never need cleaning.
-I also advise small kitchen and bath rugs be stashed out of sight for showings.
+I also advise small kitchen and bath rugs to be stashed out of sight for showings.
 They often end up dirty, crumpled, and out of place.
-Design-wise, many small rugs tends to look cluttered so stashing them for showings gives buyers a cleaner first impression.
+Design-wise, many small rugs tend to look cluttered so stashing them for showings gives buyers a cleaner first impression.

 ”Showings can be requested at the drop of a hat.
 Have a few empty boxes ready to fill with toys and things that are left out.
 Before leaving the house, walk around and throw loose items in the boxes/baskets and toss them in the back of your car on your way out with the kids.”

 ”We suggest having a few laundry baskets on hand, but another hiding tip is to use under bed storage bins.
 We also suggest each homeowner use a shower caddy, that way the bathroom counters are always ready.
 Store them in a closet or under each bed.”